Section 1: The Bible

 Section 13: Immorality

-Because we believe that marriage as defined by God’s word in Genesis 2:24 is between one natural born man and one natural born woman married to each other, the Board of Elders and the people of the congregation of Reeves Bible Church require that the only marriages allowed to take place on church property will be between a natural born man and a natural born woman to be married to each other.
+Because we believe that marriage as defined by God’s word in Genesis 2:24 is between one natural born man and one natural born woman married to each other, the Elders and the people of The Family Place Church require that the only marriages allowed to take place on church property will be between a natural born man and a natural born woman to be married to each other.